zbbkeepgoing/containerization/README.md

 ## SonarQube in Docker ###

-All file you can find in [SonarQube] , you can find SonarQube Dockerfile .
+All file you can find in [SonarQube] , you can find SonarQube run file .